Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 1. searches for compromised workforce or external customer users
 2. looking up existing users and saving the compromised user data to a Log file
-3. confirming high risk Azure Active Directory (AAD) users
+3. confirming high risk Microsoft Entra ID (EntraID) users
-4. adding a compromised user to an AAD security group
+4. adding a compromised user to an EntraID security group

 <br />